 So where do focus groups fit within this paradigm?
 Do they remain an esteemed and invaluable method?
 Or have they become out-moded and irrelevant in today’s world?

 Most of us would agree that it’s not so black and white.
-Without doubt, we’ve seen a lot of changes, with technology offering new ways to speak to people.
+Without a doubt, we’ve seen a lot of changes, with technology offering new ways to speak to people.
 But just because there are alternatives, doesn’t mean they are always appropriate.
 The first principle taught in undergraduate research methods is: the research question dictates the method and not the other way around.

 The Future is Bright